All Future Inns hotel are open and welcoming guests in line with Government guidelines

 Our hotel team will be giving extra care and attention to sanitising pens, room keycards and card payment terminals with disinfectant.
 You may also notice our team more often in high footfall public areas, cleaning and sanitising high touchpoints such as front desk, restrooms, door handles & lift buttons.

-As an increased precaution and protection for our staff and our guests, from the 21st of September 2020 Future Inns will be conducting contactless temperature checks upon arrival at our hotels.
-Upon check in to the hotel, or for non-residents using our restaurants our reception team will carry out contactless temperature checks for all guests.
+As an increased precaution and protection for our staff and our guests, Future Inns will be conducting contactless temperature checks upon arrival at our hotels for staff and guests.
+Upon check in to the hotel, or for non-residents using our restaurants our reception team will carry out contactless temperature checks.
 Should any guest fail a temperature check they will be offered a second check after 15 minutes.
-In the event of a failed second temperature check guests will unfortunately not be permitted to stay at the hotel and their reservation will be cancelled free of charge.
+In the event of a failed second temperature check, guests will unfortunately not be permitted to dine in the restaurant or stay at the hotel and their reservation will be cancelled free of charge.

 The following measures in place until further notice: